How Do Booleans Control Program Behavior?

 }

-Console.WriteLine("E");What does it display?
-Trace the execution step by step, then check your trace against the nested conditionals example earlier in this section.
+Then check your trace against the nested conditionals example earlier in this section.

-Part 5: Loop Traces
+Part 5: Loop Trace

-while (answer != "yes")
+while (input != "yes")

 {